Cleveland Browns vs. Denver Broncos NFL Week 7 Odds, Plays and Insights for October 21, 2021

 Broncos stats and trends

-- Denver's games this year have gone over the total in two out of six opportunities (33.3%).
+- Denver's games this year have hit the over on two of six set point totals (33.3%).

-- When Denver scores more than 25.2 points, it is 2-0 against the spread and 2-0 overall.
+- Denver is 2-0 against the spread and 2-0 overall in games when it scores more than 25.2 points.

-- When Denver picks up more than 307.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- In games that Denver piles up over 307.7 yards, the team is 3-2 against the spread and 3-2 overall.

-- This year the Broncos have turned the ball over eight times, four more than the Browns' takeaways (4).
+- The Broncos have turned the ball over eight times this season, four more turnovers than the Browns have forced (4).

 Home and road insights

-- Cleveland has one win against the spread, and is 2-1 overall, at home this year.
+- At home this season, Cleveland has one win against the spread and is 2-1 overall.

-- Denver is 2-1 overall, with two wins against the spread, away from home.
+- On the road, Denver has two wins against the spread and is 2-1 overall.

-- On the road, the Broncos have two wins ATS (2-1) as 1.5-point underdogs or more.
+- The Broncos have two wins ATS (2-1) on the road as 1.5-point underdogs or more.

-- This year, in three away games, Denver has gone over the total once.
+- In three road games this year, Denver has hit the over once.

 Powered by Data Skrive.